Everything We've Learned About Hayao Miyazaki Since His False Retirement

 Young people give him life

 Despite his dissatisfaction at the results of the CGI, he is fascinated by the animators – who are, comparably, kids with long emo fringes – and clearly takes great pleasure being around them.
 "Hayao likes young people," explains Suzuki.
-"They energise him.
-He absorbs youthful energy and gets revitalised."
+"They energize him.
+He absorbs youthful energy and gets revitalized."
 Young people adore him, too – at one point a small child runs into his house, with no context given as to the relationship between them, and Miyazaki brings down a jar of giant jelly babies for him.

 He may have desired a true successor but he'll never have one